-Students elect to study within comprehensive academic and research institutions for the diverse educational environment that it offers as preparation for a wide variety of professional opportunities.
-The U of A's programs allow students to obtain post-secondary university credentials, with flexible entry and exit points.
+Students elect to study within comprehensive academic and research institutions for the diverse educational environment they offer as preparation for a wide variety of professional opportunities.
+The University of Alberta's programs allow students to obtain post-secondary university credentials, with flexible entry and exit points.
 The university has well-established methods and programming that provide current and prospective students with opportunities to ladder from one level of post-secondary study to another, and to ladder from post-secondary study to additional professional development programs.
 These varied laddering opportunities include transfer among programs at the U of A, transfer from and into programs in Campus Alberta partner institutions, embedded and free-standing post-baccalaureate certificates, summer institutes, bridging programs, and, potentially, pre-baccalaureate college-level programming.

-Collaborative and articulation programming (where students complete one or two years of study in their home region or country before transferring to complete and receive their degree at the University of Alberta) creates a flexible and diverse array of educational opportunities for undergraduate students.
+Collaborative and articulation programming (in which students complete one or two years of study in their home region or country before transferring to complete and receive their degree at the U of A) creates a flexible and diverse array of educational opportunities for undergraduate students.
 Collaborative programming options for both new and existing programs are part of program renewal.
-See Appendix 6 for a list of selected programs offered in partnership with Campus Alberta, Canadian, and International institutions.
+See Appendix 6 for a list of selected programs offered in partnership with Campus Alberta, Canadian, and international institutions.